Contents

 Digital simulation of the AGC electrical design can provide detailed insight into how the computer functions.
 Aside from satisfying simple personal interest, this is very valuable if you wish to create a simulation of the AGC, in the manner of Virtual AGC Project's Block II AGC software simulator or Block I AGC software simulator, or John Pultorak's Block I AGC hardware simulator, and want to have some way of verifying that your creation works properly.

 Realize, though, that the purpose of such simulations can only be accurate examination or verification of AGC behavior, and they are not practical substitutes for software (such as our yaAGC program) designed and dedicated solely to running AGC software.
 While you can use digital electrical simulations to run AGC software, these simulations are very much slower than real time.
 One day, as computer speeds continue to advance, I expect that digital electrical simulations will be much faster than now!
-But "faster than now" not now.
+But "faster than now" is not now.
 Recognize too that while simulation of the AGC or DSKY's analog circuitry is also possible, that's not what I'm talking about here.
 It is simulation of the digital circuitry — i.e., the collection of logic gates in the AGC — that will be of interest.

 Here's an executive summary of the workflow of the digital-simulation process as I envisage it, and which will be used throughout the remainder of this page: